Karz (film): Soundtrack

-The soundtrack of the film includes tracks composed by Laxmikant-Pyarelal, with lyrics by Anand Bakshi, who received two Filmfare nominations for the two hits, "Om Shanti Om" and "Dard-E-Dil".
+The soundtrack of the film includes tracks composed by Laxmikant-Pyarelal, with lyrics by Anand Bakshi, who received two Filmfare nominations for the songs, "Om Shanti Om" and "Dard-E-Dil".
 Laxmikant-Pyarelal won the trophy for Best Music Director of the year.

 Kishore Kumar supplied Monty's singing voice in all of the songs, except "Dard-E-Dil" (performed by Mohammed Rafi).